sachinallums/100Lesson/README.md

-# 100Lesson
+# scsnl-100lesson

-Animaths iSNS intervention mini lesson introducing kids to numbers all the way up to 100
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.